CramBL/fastPASTA/doc/data_flow.md

 ## Simple overview

-When executing fastPASTA with in  `check`-mode e.g.
+When executing fastPASTA in  `check`-mode e.g.
 ```shell
 fastpasta check all its bin.raw
 ```